Car registration · 2026 rates · all 50 states

-See your total cost in 30 seconds — base fees, value tax, weight, EV surcharges, county add-ons.
-All 50 states + DC.
-2026 rates.
+See your total cost in about 30 seconds — base fee, value-based tax, weight, EV surcharge, county add-ons.
+All 50 states, 2026 rates, no signup.

 2026 fee data